 The framework behind the Labs

-The Ministry of Insights Labs are powered by a structured framework developed to improve decision quality, auditability, and delivery outcomes—especially in high-stakes environments like councils, infrastructure, policy, transformation, and AI adoption.
+The Ministry of Insights Labs are powered by a structured decision framework developed for high-stakes environments: councils, infrastructure, policy, transformation, and AI adoption.

 Civic Lab